-Each completed test will earn you 1 credit.
+Each completed test will earn you up to 5 credits.
 Usability Hub pays $10 cents for every credit earned.
-This means that you have to carry out 100 tests to earn $10, which is the minimum payout threshold.
+This means that you have to carry out at least 20 tests to earn $10, which is the minimum payout threshold.

 This can take a considerable amount of time.
-Furthermore, you must have a verified PayPal account to receive your earnings.
+Also, you must have a verified PayPal account to receive your earnings.

 • It free to join this site